 Trusted by 25 million people

-We're backed by HM Treasury and we've been helping people save for 160 years now.
+We're backed by HM Treasury and we've been helping people save for over 160 years.
 Today, over a third of UK savers trust us with their money.

 The home of Premium Bonds

 We created Premium Bonds and you can only get them from us.
 Open an account and you could win big in our monthly prize draw.

 When you save with NS&I, the money you invest contributes towards public spending.
 Green Savings Bonds – available now – will also contribute towards public spending with a difference: they will help finance green projects.
 You’ll be saving while helping to make the world greener, cleaner and more sustainable.

 Green projects will play an important role in the UK ending its contribution to climate change.
 The target set by the Government, and now written into law, requires the UK to reduce its greenhouse gas emissions to net zero by 2050.